 The road to heart-lung transplant becomes clear

-both had been raised, before Rasmussen's first hospitalization at
+had been raised, before Rasmussen's first hospitalization at Stanford

-Stanford for complications of his cystic fibrosis.
-About six months
+for complications of his cystic fibrosis.
+About six months later, came

-later, came another, and then another.
-"After four, or five, or
+another, and then another.
+"After four, or five, or six

-six hospitalizations, you start realizing that you are falling further
+hospitalizations, you start realizing that you are falling further and

-two sons, but now Rasmussen was very limited in what he could manage.
+sons, but now Rasmussen was very limited in what he could manage.
+He

-He was hospitalized for long periods, able to breathe only with
+was hospitalized for long periods, able to breathe only with full-time

-full-time oxygen pushed into his lungs.
+oxygen pushed into his lungs.
 He was 28.
-Doctors began to
+Doctors began to talk about

-talk about transplant—and not just lungs, but a heart, too.
-"It
+transplant—and not just lungs, but a heart, too.
+"It scared

-scared us," Renee Rasmussen said.
-"It was a whole other
+us," Renee Rasmussen said.
+"It was a whole other ballgame.

-ballgame.
 We didn't know what it would bring into our lives.
-They told
+They told us the

-us the life expectancy after transplant was five years.
-At the time,
+life expectancy after transplant was five years.
+At the time, that

 "We were also dumbfounded when my doctor talked about a